Jessica Watkins: NASA career

 As an undergraduate, Watkins worked at the Ames Research Center to support the Mars Phoenix lander and prototype Mars drill testing.
 In 2009, she was chief geologist for the NASA Spaceward Bound Crew 86 at the Mars Desert Research Station.
 As a graduate student, she worked at the Jet Propulsion Laboratory on the NEOWISE project to survey near-Earth asteroids.
 Watkins also worked on planning for the Mars rover Curiosity.
 In 2011, Watkins served as a science operations team member for an analog mission.

 She has served as a planner for the Mars 2020 rover and a Mars sample-return mission, and was a science team member for a Desert Research and Technology Studies analog mission.
-As a postdoctoral fellow at Caltech, and as a collaborator on the Mars Science Laboratory Science Team, she participated in daily planning of the Mars rover activities and uses its image data combined with orbital data to investigate the stratigraphy, geology, and geomorphology of Mars.
+As a postdoctoral fellow at the California Institute of Technology, and as a collaborator on the Mars Science Laboratory Science Team, she participated in daily planning of the Mars rover activities and uses its image data combined with orbital data to investigate the stratigraphy, geology, and geomorphology of Mars.
+She also contributed to the design of the prospective Uranus orbiter OCEANUS in 2016.

 In June 2017, Watkins was selected as a member of NASA Astronaut Group 22 and began her two-year training in August.
 In December 2020, she was selected to be a part of the Artemis Team to return humans to the Moon.
-The year 2025 is the target date for the crewed lunar landing mission.
+At the time, 2025 was the target date for the crewed lunar landing mission; since then, there has been schedule creep to no earlier than 2027.
 In November 2021, she became the 4th astronaut of Group 22, and first Black woman, to be assigned a long-duration mission to the International Space Station (ISS) after being chosen as the final member of SpaceX Crew-4, which launched in April 2022.

-It is Watkins’ first time in space.
-She is serving as a mission specialist for the six-month mission.
-Her role involves observing and photographing geological changes on Earth, as well as other investigations into Earth and space science, biological science, and the effects of long-duration spaceflight on humans.
+It was Watkins’ first time in space.
+She served as a mission specialist for the six-month mission.
+Her role involved observing and photographing geological changes on Earth, as well as other investigations into Earth and space science, biological science, and the effects of long-duration spaceflight on humans.